-Bayesian machine learning is one of the most powerful tools in data analytics.
-Bayes’ theorem, which was first introduced by Reverend Thomas Bayes in 1764, provides a way to infer probabilities from observations.
-Bayesian machine learning has become increasingly popular because it can be used for real-world applications such as credit card fraud detection and spam filtering.
-In this blog post, we will discuss Bayesian machine learning real-world examples to help you understand how Bayes’ theorem works.
+Bayesian machine learning is one of the most powerful modeling technique in predictive analytics.
+It marries the probabilistic reasoning with machine learning algorithms.
+Bayes’ theorem, which was first introduced by Reverend Thomas Bayes in 1763, provides a way to infer probabilities from observations.
+Bayesian machine learning has become increasingly popular because it can be used for real-world applications such as spam filtering (NLP), credit card fraud detection, etc. In this blog post, we will discuss briefly about what is Bayesian machine learning and then get into the details of Bayesian machine learning real-world examples to help you understand how Bayes’ theorem works.

 - Credit card fraud detection: Bayesian inference can identify patterns or clues for credit card fraud by analyzing the data and inferring probabilities with Bayes’ theorem.
 Credit card fraud detection may have false positives due to incomplete information.
 After an unusual activity is reported to enterprise risk management, Bayesian neural network techniques are used on the customer profile dataset that includes each customer’s financial transactions over time.
 These analyses confirm whether there are any indications of fraudulent activities.

 - Spam filtering: Bayesian inference allows for the identification of spam messages by using Bayes’ theorem to construct a model that can tell if an email is likely to be spam or not.
 The Bayesian model trained using the Bayesian algorithm will take each word in the message into account and give it different weights based on how often they appear in both spam and non-spam messages.
 Bayesian neural networks are also used to classify spam emails by looking at the probability of an email being spam or not based on features like number of words, word length, presence/absence of particular characters etc.